perform. create. explore.

 What are the major area concentrations offered in the Department of Theatre & Dance?

-Students can concentrate in Acting, Directing, Theatre Design and Technology (costumes, sets, lights, sound), Stage Management, or Performance Studies.
+Students can concentrate in Acting, Directing, Production Design (costumes, sets, lights, sound), Stage Management, or Performance Studies.
 Read more here.

 Can students complete more than one concentration?